slakpi/piwx/README.md

 the US National Weather Service colors: Green (VFR), Blue (Marginal VFR), Red (IFR), and Purple (Low IFR).

+By default, `piwx` uses GPIO18 and DMA Channel 10 to drive the LED string.
+These may be configured using the following options:

+    # Set LED data pin
+    ledpin=12;
+    # Set LED DMA channel (BE CAREFUL)
+    leddma=10;

+BE EXTREMEMLY CAREFUL when choosing the DMA channel.
+Read up on the available DMA channels. `piwx` currently only supports GPIO12 and GPIO18 (PWM0).

 Running Automatically
 ---------------------